Orites

-Orites is a genus of nine plant species in the family Proteaceae − seven are endemic to Australia (three on the mainland and four in Tasmania), one is endemic to the Chilean Andes and one to Bolivia.
+Orites is a genus of nine plant species in the family Proteaceae.
+Seven species are endemic to Australia (three on the mainland and four in Tasmania), and the other two are from South America (one endemic to the Chilean Andes and the other to Bolivia).

 Species

 This listing was sourced from the Australian Plant Name Index and other scholarly sources: